Why is Senator Tim Mathern running for the Office of State Treasurer?

-- Save money, over a million dollars now and every year in the future.
+- Save money and office space, over a million dollars now and every year in the future.

-- We need to think long term, this change makes structural change to state government to save taxpayers money for the next 100 years.
+- We need to think long term; this change makes structural change to state government to save taxpayers money every year for ever.

-- There are other more pressing needs.
-For example people are dying from lack of mental health care and property taxes are too high.
+- There are other pressing needs.
+Property taxes are too high and people are dying from lack of mental health care.

-- Any Treasurer’s Office work that has continued value can be done by Office of Management and Budget, Tax Commissioner’s Office and Bank of North Dakota.
-We do not need four agencies doing this kind of work.
+- Financial work is done by Office of Management and Budget, Tax Commissioner and Bank of North Dakota.
+We do not need four agencies doing this.

 - State budget cuts are a common discussion among citizens, candidates, and officeholders.

-- Cuts that are made across the board weaken every department, making them less able to serve citizens well.
+- Cuts made “across the board” weaken every department of government therefore less able to serve citizens well.

-- Many changes are needed in state government; we can do this one right now.
+- Changes are needed in government; we can do this one right now.
 It’s proactive and reasonable.

-Change is around us in our daily lives, we need to embrace it in government too.
+Change is part of our daily lives; we need to embrace it in government too.